EliMCGamerGuy/ChromaAudioVisualizer/README.md

 For the batch files to work, Anaconda has to be in you PATH and the environment has to be called ChromaVis, unless you want to edit a couple batch files.
 All "Anti-crash start.bat" does is infinitely loop start.bat, as sometimes, for unknown reasons, it will occasionally crash on me.
 I actually have it running as I type this!
 I actually made these batch files so that this program can be added to Windows' startup folder, starting the script when Windows starts.

-I've only tested this with an old Razer Deathadder Chroma, but it's supposed to support their keyboards as well.
-I, however, can't test this as the only LED my keyboard has is the caps lock key.
+I've only tested this with an old Razer Deathadder Chroma and a newer Razer Chroma keyboard that I borrowed.
 If it's wanted, I can try (but probably can't test) colorizing of different devices.

 Hope you can get it working!
 Where there's a will, there's a way!